 Three mornings per week (total: 10 hours) Gemara

-Two mornings per week (total 6 hours) - Torah
+Two mornings and two afternoons per week (total 9 hours) - Tanakh

-Two afternoons per week (total: 5 hours)- Halacha
+Two mornings per week (total: 4 hours)- Halakha (Shabbat, Kashrut)

 Two evenings per week (total: 4 hours)- choice of Bkiut class

 (Gemara, Tanach, Halakha or Machshava)